[email-subscribers-form id=”2″]

 If you want to succeed, you have to push yourself, but you also have to be realistic.

-It’s like setting a goal to attend the gym every day when you have not been going.
+It’s like setting a daily goal to attend the gym when you have not been going.
 The same is true with your budget.
-Push yourself to spend better and save more, but be realistic when setting a limit for each spending category.
+Push yourself to spend better and save more, but be realistic when limiting each spending category.

-Don’t cut back too much if you know it’s not going to be something you cannot sustain.
+Don’t cut back too much if you know it won’t be something you cannot sustain.

 Step 2: Make budgeting a game that you win at

 Budgeting doesn’t have to be restrictive or boring.
-It may seem unlikely for people who have had a problematic relationship with money, but you can make budgeting fun.
+It may seem unlikely for people with a problematic relationship with money, but you can make budgeting fun.

-It’s worth considering are you more likely to stick with a habit that you enjoy?
-Of course, you are.
+It’s worth considering whether you are more likely to stick with a habit that you enjoy.
+Of course you are.

 One way to do this is to ‘gamify’ the process and reward yourself when you stick to your budget and reach milestones or savings goals.

-This is much more than a game, of course.
-What you are doing is building milestones and rewards into your budget to celebrate your progress and achievements.
+Of course, this is much more than a game.
+You are building milestones and rewards into your budget to celebrate your progress and achievements.

 It will change how you think about budgeting, from a chore to an activity you feel satisfied with.